Sudraka/Parakeet/README.markdown

 Twitter client should be.
 I'd like to add some functions for viewing just one account's feed as well as functions for re-tweeting, replying and direct messaging.
-Functions to automatically shorten URL's (using aservice like Bit.ly) are also high on my to-do list.
+Functions to automatically shorten URL's (using a service like Bit.ly) are also high on my to-do list.

+If you use Parakeet and have a feature you'd like, drop me an e-mail. ;)

 Feedback Appreciated
 --------------------